My name is Becky, well that’s obvious but I wanted to introduce myself properly.

 Another hobby is my passion for nature and wildlife.
 Nothing beats seeing animals and birds in their own environment as nature intended.
 I seek to find the best spots and experiences for animal lovers.
 I will only include responsible tourism animal experiences, in order to promote the right message to our next generations.

-A hobby that fits perfectly with my love of travel is my addiction for taking photos.
-In particular, I love landscape and wildlife photos.
+A hobby that fits perfectly with my love of travel is my love of taking photos.
+In particular, I enjoy taking landscape and wildlife photos.

 Since my first SLR camera in 2014 I have expanded my knowledge and number of camera lenses over the years.
 Although I am not a professional photographer I aim to produce high-quality photos and take pride in sharing my work via my website and social media.